EconometricInstitute/feb22012-programming-website/data/week6/4-default-methods.md

 - You know what a default method in an interface is and where it is used.
 - You can write a sorting method as a lambda expression or method reference.
-- You understand how you can construct a `Comparator` with the `Comparator.comparing` method
+- You understand how you can construct a `Comparator` with the `Comparator.comparing` method.
 - You can sort by multiple criteria.

 </text-box>

 ## Default Methods in Interfaces
 If you paid attention, you may have noticed that we referred to functional interfaces as interfaces that contain only a single *unimplemented* method.
 That may seem rather verbose, as Java versions prior to version 8 do not allow interfaces to contain any method implementations.
 That has changed with Java 8, as it is now possible to provide a *default* method implementation within an interface.
-Note that it is still not to declare *variables* within an interface, and classes that implement the interface are allowed to override the default implementation provided by the interface.
+Note that it is still not possible to declare *variables* within an interface, and classes that implement the interface are allowed to override the default implementation provided by the interface.

-Writing a *default* method implementation in an interface is very similar to writing a regular method implementation, with the main different being the keyword `default` in the method header.
+Writing a *default* method implementation in an interface is very similar to writing a regular method implementation, with the main difference being the keyword `default` in the method header.
 We are allowed to call other methods defined in the interface, even if those methods have no method implementation.

 The following is an example of an interface for two-dimensional points in the Euclidean plane.